Loading Events

 • 10:25 – 10:40 The last 5 years of BSACP and beyond (Patricia Lohr)

 Session Two: Evolving Practice in Abortion Care.
-Chair: TBC
+Chairs: Snigdha Veeramalla & Katalin Lestak

 Session Three: Oral Abstracts.
-Chair: John Reynolds Wright
+Chairs: John Reynolds Wright & Kate Whitehouse

 Session Four: Access to Abortion Care.
-Chair TBC
+Chair: Alan Treharne

 17:20 – 17:30 Closing remarks (Sam Rowlands)